ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ~~~

 Note that these registrations are unilateral and bidirectional: the sender of
-the frame unilateraly defines the semantics it will apply to the datagrams it
+the frame unilaterally defines the semantics it will apply to the datagrams it
 sends and receives using this context ID.
 Once a context ID is registered, it
 can be used in both directions.